What Countries Can You Swim with Dolphins?

 Do Dolphins Enjoy Swimming with Humans?

-While they are remarkable mammals, federal officials are making the case that we should not be using them for our own entertainment.
-Some countries have put policy into effect to help protect dolphins and keep them in the wild, however, the battle is far from over.
-Wildlife conservationists will continue to make the case that dolphins can experience extreme stress and psychological issues from being kept in captivity.
+Federal officials are making the case that we should not be using dolphins for our entertainment.
+Countries put the policy into effect to protect dolphins because being kept in captivity can cause dolphins extreme stress and psychological issues.

-In this blog post, we will be exploring why swimming with dolphins continues to be an important issue to address.
+It is time to explore why swimming with dolphins continues to be an important issue.

 Swimming with Dolphins for Tourism

-About 60% of dolphins in the United States are bred in captivity, while the rest are caught in the wild.
-Plucked from the ocean, placed on a large boat, and transported to a marine park or aquarium.
+About 60% of dolphins in the United States are bred in captivity and the remainder is caught in the wild.
+They were plucked from the ocean, put on a boat and transported to a marine park or aquarium.

-However, there have been reports of dolphins being neglected and having to live in poor water quality in marine parks and other captivity environments.
-The fact is tanks and pens don’t provide dolphins with the enrichment that they would experience in the actual ocean.
+There have been reports of dolphins being neglected and living in poor water quality.
+This is because tanks and pens do not provide dolphins with the enrichment that the ocean provides.

 Dolphins are Similar to Humans

-Geneticists have found the human genome and the dolphin genome are basically the same.
-Texas A&M Scientist Dr. David Busbee explains, ”It’s just that there are a few chromosome rearrangements that have changed the way the genetic material is put together.”
+Geneticists did find that the human and dolphin genomes are the same.
+“It’s just that there are a few chromosome rearrangements that have changed the way the genetic material is put together,” says Texas A&M Scientist, Dr. David Busbee.

-Depending on their geographic area, dolphins speak in different dialects and can even learn each other’s languages.
-They even have specific whistles for different dolphin names.
+Dolphins also speak in different dialects and languages and there are specific whistles for different dolphin names.
 Wow!